BoomEX-UK/RetroAchievements/README.md

 The toolkit behind the Achievement scripting concept

 ## RATutorials
-An incredibly useful introduction to RAScript by @Etron-RA
+An incredibly useful introduction to RAScript by [Etron-RA](https://github.com/Etron-RA)